grzegorz-bielski/support-bot/README.md

 ## dev

+0. See the `AppConfig` for config options

 1. Create `local.env` file and load it with `set -a && . ./local.env && set +a`
   ```
   SLACK_SIGNING_SECRET=<your slack app signing>
   ```

-2. Put some `.pdf` fixtures inside the `/app/content/` directory
+2. Put some `.pdf` fixtures inside the `/app/content/` directory (or disable fixture loading in the `AppConfig`)

 3. Run the ClickHouse
   ```zsh
   docker-compose -f ./docker-compose.yml up
   ```

+4. Run Open AI API compatible inference engine such as Ollama

-4. Run the app
+5. Run the app

   ```zsh
   just
   ```

-5. Start the tunnel (only for slack app development)
+6. Start the tunnel (only for slack app development)
   ```
   cloudflared tunnel --url http://localhost:8081
   ```

-6. Add / modify the slack app manifest at https://api.slack.com/apps.
+7. Add / modify the slack app manifest at https://api.slack.com/apps.
 Include the url from the cloudflare tunnel obtained above.
   ```yml
   _metadata:
     major_version: 1